Home

 SN: 13050

-Today I'm showcasing one of the most well-known, respected, and popular integrated amplifiers of the 70's.
-This amplifier is one of the most valuable among collectors, and the price only gets higher over time.
+Today, I'm showcasing one of the most well-known, respected, and popular integrated amplifiers of the 70's.
+This amplifier is one of the most valuable among collectors, and its price only gets higher over time.
 As many of you might guess, this is a Marantz Model 1060.

 Marantz 1060 was manufactured from 1971 to 1978.
 It produces 30 watts per channel into 8 ohms with no more than 0.5% total harmonic distortion.
 The optional walnut veneer cabinet for this model is WC-10.